iamrajith/5-DaysWithKubernetes/Day1/README.md

 usermod -a -G docker ec2-user
 ```

+## 2. Verify the docker version

-## 3. Show the Docker Version, how to check the installed version of Docker:
+Show the Docker Version, how to check the installed version of Docker:

 Check Docker version
 ```bash
 docker --version
 ```
+## 3. Docker search

-## 4.Search for Docker images on Docker Hub using the docker search command.
+Search for Docker images on Docker Hub using the docker search command.
 For example, to search for Ubuntu images:

 Search for Ubuntu images
 ```bash